opnsense/tools/README.md

     # make iso

-A serial memstick image for is created using:
+A serial memstick image is created using:

     # make serial

-A vga memstick image for is created using:
+A vga memstick image is created using:

     # make vga

-A direct disk image in NanoBSD style is created using:
+A flash card disk image (NanoBSD) is created using:

     # make nano

+A virtual machine disk image is created using:

+    # make vm

 About other scripts and tweaks
 ==============================